Literacy Data, Assessment and Practice (Secondary)

 Designed for teachers in Victorian government secondary schools.

-Over 7 months, you will engage in and contribute to:
+Over 8 months, you are expected to engage in and contribute to:

-The estimated time commitment is between 7 to 9 hours per month.
+The estimated time commitment is between 8 to 10 hours per module.

 By participating in this course, you will develop an understanding of:

-- how to gather evidence (both generic and learning-area specific) of students’ literacy skills and knowledge
+- how to gather evidence of students' literacy skills and knowledge, both generic in nature and learning-area specific

 - the teaching strategies that build students’ literacy skills, enabling them to gain understanding and synthesise knowledge